Read time: 3 mins

 Don’t wait for others to join on time.
 It’s not respectful of anyone’s time.

-When someone pings or calls you, cut the chase in a respectful way and ask: what can I do for you?
+When someone pings or calls you, cut the chase in a respectful way and ask: all right, so, what can I do for you?

 Cut all your meeting time by half.